 New Jersey Nexus

-- According to PennEast, the 120-mile pipeline will originate in Dallas, which is part of Luzerne County in northeastern Pennsylvania, and terminate at Transco’s pipeline interconnection near Pennington (Mercer County).
-The project is moving forward, and PennEast expects to begin construction and operations in 2019.
+According to PennEast, the 120-mile pipeline will originate in Dallas, Luzerne County, in northeastern Pennsylvania and terminate at Transco’s pipeline interconnection near Pennington (Mercer County).
+The project is moving forward, and PennEast expects to begin construction and operations this year.